gustavosbarroso/Solaris/README.md

 The Solaris project was awarded **3rd Place** in the final project competition of the course.

-The award recognized the integration of:
+The award recognized the project's integration of:

+* Engineering design;
-* Theoretical modeling;
+* Physical modeling;
 * Prototype development;
 * Experimental validation;
-* Social-impact oriented engineering design.
+* Social-impact oriented innovation.

 ---

 ## 🎯 Objectives

-* Develop a low-cost solar oven using accessible materials;
+* Develop a low-cost solar thermal concentrator;
-* Investigate the use of concentrated solar radiation for thermal applications;
+* Investigate the use of solar energy for heating applications;
-* Model the thermal behavior of the system;
+* Study heat transfer mechanisms involved in the system;
-* Build and test a functional prototype;
+* Build and experimentally validate a functional prototype;
-* Evaluate the feasibility of the proposed solution.
+* Explore sustainable alternatives based on renewable energy.

 ---

 ## 🧠 Design Process

-The project followed a Design Thinking workflow:
+The project followed a Design Thinking methodology:

 1. Problem identification;
-2. Concept development;
+2. Ideation and concept development;
 3. Theoretical analysis;
 4. Prototype construction;
 5. Experimental testing;
-6. Validation and evaluation.
+6. Validation and refinement.

-This iterative process allowed the team to connect scientific principles with practical engineering solutions.
+This iterative workflow allowed continuous interaction between theoretical predictions and practical observations.

 ---

 ## 🔬 Theoretical Modeling

-The thermal behavior of the oven was described through an energy balance involving:
+The thermal behavior of the system was described through an energy balance involving:

-* Solar energy absorption;
+* Solar radiation absorption;
 * Thermal radiation losses;
-* Convective heat transfer;
+* Convective heat exchange with the environment.
-* Environmental effects.

-The resulting model was used to estimate the temperature evolution of the system and guide design decisions throughout the project.
+The resulting nonlinear differential equation was used to estimate the temperature evolution of the system and guide design decisions throughout the project.

 ---

 ## 💻 Computational Study

-Numerical simulations were performed as part of the project to investigate the thermal behavior of the proposed system under different operating conditions.
+Numerical simulations were performed to investigate the thermal response of the system under different operating conditions.

-This repository contains an independent implementation inspired by the theoretical framework developed during Solaris and is intended to illustrate the physical principles explored during the project.
+This repository contains an independent implementation inspired by the theoretical framework developed during the Solaris project and is intended to illustrate the physical principles explored during its development.

+The numerical model is based on the solution of the governing energy-balance equation using the Fourth-Order Runge-Kutta (RK4) method.

 ---

-## 🛠️ Prototype Development
+## 🛠️ Materials

-A physical prototype was constructed using commercially available and low-cost components.

-### Materials

 | Component                       |          Cost |
 | ------------------------------- | ------------: |